Last Updated onApprox. reading time: 15 minutes

 … that you can see on the right.

 The reason I like to write something about Equinox is that it is a Minor Blues with a “hidden reference” to the Autumnal Equinox.
-I found out about that thanks to a post by Facebook friend Robert Aguirre, who shared his idea online around the 23rd of September.
+I found out about that thanks to a post by Facebook friend Robert Aguirre, who shared his finding online around the 23rd of September.

 But, before we look into that, first a couple of words about what an Equinox is, in case you are not familiar with that term:

 This occurs twice each year, around 20 March (Vernal Equinox) and between 22 and 23 September (Autumnal Equinox).

 Why is the 23th of September of importance?